-Great Neck, NY, U.S.
+Great Neck, NY

-Hazleton, PA, U.S.; McElhattan, PA, U.S.; Wuxi, China
+Hazleton, PA; McElhattan, PA; Wuxi, China

+In announcing the new site, First Quality reported it would eventually house two lines but so far details on a second line have not been announced.
 According to executives at the tight-lipped nonwovens producer, which also makes diapers, feminine hygiene items and other consumer goods for the private label market, the company’s investment in China is a clear demonstration of its commitment to the global nonwovens industry and its dedication to satisfying the needs of the domestic Chinese market by providing innovative and high quality products.

 According to sources close to the company, the new Chinese line is serving merchant customers in the hygiene and healthcare markets of China.
 First Quality has not formed any strategy to expand its private label business in Asia.

 Meanwhile, in the U.S., the Great Neck, NY-based company is said to make about 100,000 tons of spunmelt nonwovens at two plants in Pennsylvania.
-Much of this output supplies First Quality’s massive private label business, which includes the former Covidien/Tyco diaper business purchased by the company in 2008, as well as its own interests in the private label feminine hygiene and adult incontinence market.
+Much of this output supplies First Quality’s massive private label business, which includes the former Covidien/Tyco diaper business purchased by the company in 2008, as well as its own interests in the private label feminine hygiene and adult incontinence markets.

-In other news, First Quality began making spunlaced nonwovens last year on a 3.6-meter-wide Rieter hydroentanglement line, which will reportedly feed its private label baby wipes business.
+In other news, First Quality began making spunlaced nonwovens last year on a 3.6-meter-wide hydroentanglement line, which will reportedly feed its private label baby wipes business.
 The company is said to be adding a second line to this operation already.